rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ## Connecting to a machine across the internet

 So far, this article has shown you how to setup an x11vnc server and connect to it using VNC forwarded through an SSH tunnel.
-A seemingly obvious but nonetheless important detail to be aware of is that this method will only work for networked computers.
-Since the main use-case presented in this guide is remote support, it is reasonable to assume that you want to connect to a computer that is on a different local area network (LAN) than your own.
+It is important to note that this method will only work for computers on the same local area network (LAN).
+Assuming that you want to connect to a computer that is on a different LAN.
 A way to accomplish this is to setup a VPN.
-Both of the guides listed below will provide a suitable private tunnel to connect to your x11vnc server across the internet.
+Below are a few guides on how to setup a VPN:

 -[OpenVPN](https://docs.rockylinux.org/guides/security/openvpn/)
 -[Wireguard VPN](https://docs.rockylinux.org/guides/security/wireguard_vpn/)

 ## Conclusion

-You have successfully set up an x11vnc server and connected to it using a TigerVNC client.
+Congratulations!
+You have successfully set up a x11vnc server and connected to it using a TigerVNC client.
 This solution is ideal for remote support, as it shares the same X session as the user, ensuring a seamless support experience.